🇳🇴Norway Political Stability: 87/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Norway is located in Northern Europe, occupying the western and northernmost part of the Scandinavian Peninsula.
-It features a rugged coastline with numerous fjords and islands, and is bordered by Sweden, Finland, and Russia.
-The country has a diverse terrain dominated by mountains and high-altitude plateaus, with significant natural features shaped by glaciers.
-Norway experiences four distinct seasons, with milder coastal climates and colder inland areas, and is known for its dramatic landscapes and natural phenomena like the midnight sun and northern lights.
+The country features a rugged coastline with numerous fjords and islands, and it shares land borders with Sweden, Finland, and Russia.
+Norway's terrain is predominantly mountainous, with significant natural features shaped by glaciers, including Sognefjorden, the world's longest fjord.

 Governance Indicators